jakemcc/jakemccrary.com/source/_posts/2020-03-10-more-working-from-home-tips.markdown

 Whatever your living arrangement is, I'd encourage you to figure a way to have a regular spot to work at while you are working.
 If you are entering a more permanent or regular working from home situation, you should dedicate some space to setting up a permanent solution.
-Having a dedicated spot will help you switch between work and non-work modes.

 This space could be as basic as a [tv tray](https://www.amazon.com/Folding-Holder-Height-Adjustments-Original/dp/B01LZPMFW9/) or [folding table](https://www.amazon.com/Lifetime-80251-Adjustable-Folding-Granite/dp/B0074HYWFG/)[^2] with a chair.
 These aren't ideal working spaces but, if you expect your situation to be temporary, then they are better than just sitting on a couch or a bed with your laptop resting on your lap.
+Even if you can't have a dedicated table or desk and have to resort to a couch, using the same spot for work will help you switch between work and non-work modes.

 [^2]: I used a table like this for years in college and when working an internship.

-Having a physical space to work at helps switch your mind into work mode.
-It also helps signal to others in your household that you are working.
-Try to do all your work from that location.

-Make sure you have a reliable internet connection wherever you are working.
+Beyond a dedicated space to work, make sure you have a reliable internet connection.
-Ethernet is typically better than Wifi.
+If you can, use ethernet as it is generally better than WiFi.
-Even so, I've never used ethernet and have probably almost a years worth of video calls in the approximately years I worked remotely and it was never a serious problem that I always used Wifi.
+I've never had a situation where I could use ethernet and have found that having a good router is enough to make my WiFi reliable.

 ### Discuss boundries and expectations with your cohabitants

 If you live with others that will be at home while you need to work, you should have a discussion with them about boundaries.
 You are at home to do work and that expectation needs to be set.
+You may be able to do some household chores during breaks or take other breaks with cohabitants but you need to set the expectation that you are at home to work.

-If you have children that might have a particularly hard time with this, it can be useful to use some sort of physical signaling device (a closed door, a light bulb being on, a closed curtain, etc) that you should not be interrupted.
+If you have children that might have a particularly hard time with this, it can be useful to use some sort of physical signaling device (examples: a closed door, a light bulb being on, a closed curtain, headphones on) that you should not be interrupted.

 ### Minimize distractions